spring1944/spring1944/LuaUI/Widgets/generatewiki/templates/vehicles.md

 ## Introduction

-This is a vehicle.
-Vehicles are in general faster and stronger than infantry, becoming a determinant factor in terrain battles.
-However, vehicles have some significant drawbacks to be considered as well: In general, manufacturing vehicles is not a cheap operation, and their line of sight is quite limited, usually requiring infantry support.
+Vehicles are in general faster and stronger than infantry, becoming by themselves a determinant factor in terrain battles.
+However, vehicles have some significant drawbacks to be considered as well: In general, manufacturing vehicles is not a cheap operation, and their line of sight is quite limited, usually requiring some infantry scouting support.

 {subclass_comments}